jobbogamer/PokeStreamer-Tools/README.md

 ### Setting the Linking method

 Currently, there are two ways to handle linking: [`manual`](#manual-linking) and [`discord`](#discord-linking).
-Manual linking is, as the name implies, done manually via the SoulLink Manager (http://stream.pokemon-soul.link:8081/soullink).
+Manual linking is, as the name implies, done manually via the Dashboard (http://stream.pokemon-soul.link:8081/dashboard).

 Using the discord method, you and your partner can each set up a Discord bot, and those bots will send data back and forth to handle (mostly) automatic linking, updating of species (such as when the link evolves), and automatic detection of when your partner's pokémon die.
 Discord linking also grants additional information to be displayed in the Slot Display, such as the Pokémon's nickname and level.

-**NOTE**: The way SoulLink data is stored, changing the linking method requires resetting your links, so you will need re-apply those links via the SoulLink Manager.
+**NOTE**: The way SoulLink data is stored, changing the linking method requires resetting your links, so you will need re-apply those links via the Dashboard.

 #### Manual Linking